MurpheyLab/trep/doc/tutorial/trepHelloWorld.rst

 Trep "Hello World"
 ==================
+This tutorial is meant to be an introduction to :mod:`trep` by walking the reader through extended examples.
+This tutorial will use a Python shell known as `IPython <http://ipython.org>`_ for illustrating the organization of trep's components.
+It is recommended that IPython is downloaded and installed, although the tutorial is still useful without access to IPython.

 Let's begin by creating the trep equivalent of "Hello World".

 Import the trep module into python